YaserMarey/YaserMarey.github.io/ml_unique_puzzle_3.md

 ### How to process Data

-To process data we have two commonly used methods: Batch processing and stream processing.
+To process data, we have two commonly used methods: Batch processing and stream processing.

-***Batch processing*** refers to the process of collecting, aggregating and processing large sets of data at a time, typically in non-real-time.
+***Batch processing*** refers to the process of collecting, aggregating, and processing large sets of data at a time, typically in non-real-time.
 The data is collected over a period of time, then processed in a batch in a scheduled time.

 Batch processing is often used for offline analysis, data warehousing, and reporting.
-Examples of batch processing systems include Hadoop's MapReduce, Apache Spark, and Apache Storm.
+Examples of batch-processing systems include Hadoop's MapReduce, Apache Spark, and Apache Storm.

-***Stream processing***, on the other hand, refers to the process of analyzing and processing data as it is generated or collected in real-time.
+***Stream processing***, on the other hand, refers to the process of analyzing and processing data as it is generated or collected in real time.
 Stream processing systems are designed to handle high-velocity, high-volume, and continuous data streams.

 The data is processed as soon as it is generated and doesn't wait for a batch of data.
 Examples of stream processing systems include Apache Kafka, Apache Flink, and Apache Storm.

 Both batch and stream processing have their own advantages and use cases.
-Batch processing is better suited for offline and historical analysis, while stream processing is better suited for real-time monitoring, alerting and decision making.
+Batch processing is better suited for offline and historical analysis, while stream processing is better suited for real-time monitoring, alerting, and decision-making.

-Next I will discuss Labeling as one of the key proccesses while working with data and preparing it for training.
+Next, I will discuss Labeling as one of the key processes while working with data and preparing it for training.

-Salam,

 ###